Venky Jois: Professional career

 Jois spent his first professional season in Estonia, playing for Tartu Ülikooli during the 2016–17 season.
 He then split the 2017–18 season between Vrijednosnice Osijek in Croatia and Shiga Lakestars in Japan.
 After starting the 2018–19 season in Germany with Rasta Vechta, he left in November 2018.
 On 26 January 2019, he signed with Melbourne United for the rest of the 2018–19 NBL season.

 On 3 April 2019, Jois signed with the Super City Rangers for the 2019 New Zealand NBL season.
 On 2 June 2019, he suffered a severe hand injury in a game against the Southern Huskies.
 On 29 June 2019, he parted ways with the Rangers.

 In October 2019, Jois joined the Memphis Hustle of the NBA G League.
 He missed two months with an undisclosed injury.
 Jois averaged 5.9 points and 3.9 rebounds in 12.3 minutes per game in 18 games.

 In February 2021, Jois joined Pirot of the Basketball League of Serbia.
 In seven games, he averaged 10.0 points, 5.6 rebounds, 1.7 assists and 1.3 steals per game.

 On 20 April 2021, Jois signed with the Cairns Taipans for the remainder of the 2020–21 NBL season.
 Following the NBL season, he joined the Dandenong Rangers of the NBL1 South.

 In September 2021, Jois signed with the Helios Suns of Slovenian League.

+In March 2023, Jois joined the North-West Tasmania Thunder for the 2023 NBL1 South season.

+On October 19, 2023, Jois signed with the NorthPort Batang Pier of the Philippine Basketball Association (PBA) as the team's import for the 2023–24 PBA Commissioner's Cup.

+In March 2024, Jois joined the Sichuan Blue Whales of the Chinese Basketball Association (CBA).

+On August 22, 2024, Jois returns to the NorthPort Batang Pier of the Philippine Basketball Association (PBA) to replace Taylor Johns as the team's import for the 2024 PBA Governors' Cup.